johnyhuang/Fruitinator/README.md

 + Fruitinator is designed to work with only fruits, it may not run correctly with items outside of fruits.

-+ Fruitinator is made using JavaFX 9, it is not compatible with Java 11 and above.
++ Fruitinator is made using JavaFX 9, JDK 8 or above is required.

 ## Fruitinator Tour
 Quick tour of Fruitinator!